The Miranda Standard Environment

 > ||this handles missing '\n' on last line

-lay\' to the output of lines
+applyinglay\' to the output of lines will restore the original

 string (except that a final newline will be added, if missing in the